 - SPACING - Tee (11) is in play from a slightly errant shot from (10).
 Holes (1 thru 5) parallel each other and are with minimal tree protection.
 In totality however, it made minimal impact on my rating.

 Other Thoughts: I got to play the christening round for the full 18 hole course with Mr Butlertron.
 This took place after a 3 hour course fairway clearing party.
 What a great guy to spend an morning with talking disc golf.
+On my third round out here I got to play with the course designer, another awesome guy.
 In all, DeFunk Disco is not a world view changing course, but one I'd happily play after a day's work.
-I'm in this area often and as always, l will continue to update my review as the course improves.
+I'm in this area now and again, and as always, l will continue to update my review as the course improves.

 3 of 3 people found this review helpful.

 Pros: -fun course

 -family oriented park

 Cons: -needs signs

 Other Thoughts: -Lost without someone to show me around without signs